Alliegaytor/water-resistance-potion/README.md

 # Water Resistance Potion

-A minecraft fabric mod that adds a potion of water resistance which gives the effect "water resistance"—negating water damage that isn't drowning.
+A minecraft fabric <sup>(and neoforge)</sup> mod that adds the potion of water resistance which confers the "water resistance" effect—negating water damage that isn't drowning.

-In vanilla the only usecase for granting an entity water protection is to allow mobs that are hurt by water \(e.g. Endermen\) to swim in it without taking damage; however, if the [Origins](https://modrinth.com/mod/origins) mod is installed it will also protect the hydrophobic origins from water.
+In vanilla the only usecase for granting an entity water resistance is to allow mobs that are ordinarily hurt by water (e.g. Endermen) to swim in it without taking damage; however, if the [Origins](https://modrinth.com/mod/origins) mod is installed it will also protect the hydrophobic origins from water.

-The potion allows this \(non-expansive\) list of entities to become immune to water damage:
+The effect allows this (non-expansive) list of entities to become immune to water damage:

 * Enderman
 * Blaze